Giant Digger: Ride experience

 Giant Digger starts with the train going into a tunnel, then using an linear synchronous motor for its initial large overbanked turn to the right.
 Next, it does a vertical loop and a small overbanked turn the left.
 Then, it goes up slightly and stays for a while, then goes down, performs a twisted horseshoe roll followed by a small camelback then tilts to the right.
 Afterwards, the coaster goes through an in-line twist that is followed by a left turn back into the station.

 Giant Digger is located in the Underland Zone area of the park, which is themed around a mining town where ogres live.
 The entrance and exit of the coaster is decorated to simulate a jewel mine, and there are depictions of Lorry, one of the theme park's mascots, going on a mining trail with ogres in the inside walls of the waiting area.

-Statistics
+Characteristics

 Giant Digger is the longest steel roller coaster in South Korea and the second longest overall roller coaster in South Korea, with a length of 1,056.0 m (3,464.6 ft).
 It is also the fourth tallest steel roller coaster and the fifth tallest overall, at 124.7 ft (38.0 m) tall.
 Furthermore, it has the second most inversions of all roller coasters in South Korea with 4 inversions, tied with Rolling-X Train and Thunderbolt (Masan Robot Land).
 Giant Digger is the second fastest steel and the third fastest overall coaster in South Korea, with a speed of 99.9 km/h (62.1 mph).